-Stellar debut for China's Nasdaq-style board adds $44 billion in market cap
+Frenzied debut of China's Nasdaq-style board adds $44 billion in market cap

 Some investors, nevertheless, hailed the debut of the board that Beijing hopes will propel investment in the sector and help the country innovate and compete globally.

-Yang Tingwu, vice general manager of Tongheng Investment, a hedge fund house in Fujian province, said he viewed 80% of listed companies as “cannon fodder”, but the chance of the remaining 20% producing China’s next Tencent (0700.HK) or Huawei made the market turmoil worth it.
+Yang Tingwu, vice general manager of Tongheng Investment, a hedge fund house in Fujian province, said he viewed 80% of listed companies as “cannon fodder”, but the chance of the remaining 20% producing China’s next Tencent or Huawei [HWT.UL] made the market turmoil worth it.

 “The STAR Market opens a new chapter for China’s stock market.
-Toast to the Chinese dream in our capital markets!”, he said.
+Toast to the Chinese dream in our capital markets!” he said.

-Additional reporting by Luoyan Liu and Winni Zhou; Editing by Jacqueline Wong
+Additional reporting by Luoyan Liu and Winni Zhou; Editing by Jacqueline Wong and Sam Holmes